 So the longitudinal ditch comes down the side, then makes a right-angle turn, drops, and flows along the base of a terrace wall.
 In 1913, when Hiram Bingham came by with a camera, he captured the terraces mostly growing pasture for sheep, along with some potatoes.
 Centuries earlier, the Inca double-cropped maize with harvests in January and July.
-The crops required 22 inches of water, more than was available with an annual precipitation of 32 inches.
+The crop requires 22 inches of water, so two crops demanded more water than was available with an annual precipitation of 32 inches.
 Besides, the rainfall is not distributed well for agriculture.
-Wright, however, measured the Tipón Spring's flow at about .66 cubic feet per second or 450 acre-feet annually, much more than enough to meet the 44 inches required annually for the roughly six acres of terraced land here.
+Wright, however, calculates that the Tipón Spring flows at about .66 cubic feet per second or 450 acre-feet annually, much more than enough to meet the 44 inches required annually for two crops on the roughly six acres of terraced land.
 (See Wright, pp. 39 and 47.)

 Surplus water drops to the next terrace.
 The terrace set has a slope of about 12 percent to insure that water flows from top to bottom.
 Nor does it run too fast: centuries after their construction, the walls have never collapsed or washed out.
 Like the ceremonial fountain at the head of the terrace set, the walls have been restored since about the year 2000, but they have needed no more than minor patching.